-Based on the particular terms of a lease, leasing companies estimate the residual value of the financed equipment or vehicle, which is recorded as an asset on its statement of financial position.
-At the end of the lease term, leasing companies seek to realize the recorded residual for the equipment or vehicle by selling the equipment or vehicle to the lessee or in the secondary market or through renewal of the lease by the lessee.
-The ultimate realization of the recorded residual values depends on numerous factors, including: accurate initial estimate of the residual value; the general market conditions and interest rate environment at the time of expiration of the lease; the cost of comparable new equipment or vehicle; the obsolescence of the leased equipment or vehicle; any unusual or excessive wear and tear on or damage to the equipment or vehicle; and the effect of any additional or amended government regulations.
+Based on the particular terms of a lease, equipment finance companies estimate the residual value of the financed equipment, which is recorded as an asset on its statement of financial position.
+At the end of the lease term, equipment finance companies seek to realize the recorded residual for the equipment by selling the equipment to the lessee or in the secondary market or through renewal of the lease by the lessee.
+The ultimate realization of the recorded residual values depends on numerous factors, including: accurate initial estimate of the residual value; the general market conditions and interest rate environment at the time of expiration of the lease; the cost of comparable new equipment; the obsolescence of the leased equipment; any unusual or excessive wear and tear on or damage to the equipment; and the effect of any additional or amended government regulations.

-If Pawnee or Lease-Win (in connection with those leases where the lessee is not obligated to either purchase the equipment or guarantee the residual value of the equipment at the end of the term of the lease) is unable to accurately estimate or realize the residual values of the leased equipment or vehicles subject to their leases, the amount of recorded assets on its statement of financial position will have been overstated.
+If Pawnee (in connection with those leases where the lessee is not obligated to either purchase the equipment or guarantee the residual value of the equipment at the end of the term of the lease) is unable to accurately estimate or realize the residual values of the leased equipment subject to their leases, the amount of recorded assets on its statement of financial position will have been overstated.